 - Migraines.
 Migraine headaches, particularly migraine with auras, may sometimes be confused with seizures.
 With epileptic seizure, the preceding aura is often seen as multiple, brightly colored, circular spots, while migraine sufferers tend to see black, white, or colorless lined or zigzag flickering patterns.
 Typically the migraine pain expands gradually over minutes to encompass one side of the head.

 - Panic Attacks.
-In some patients, partial seizures may resemble a panic disorder.
-Symptoms of panic disorder include palpitations, sweating, trembling, sensation of breathlessness, chest pain, feeling of choking, nausea, faintness, chills or flushes, fear of losing control, and fear of dying.
+In some patients, partial seizures may resemble panic attacks, which are a type of anxiety disorder.
+Symptoms of a panic attack include palpitations, sweating, trembling, sensation of breathlessness, chest pain, feeling of choking, nausea, faintness, chills or flushes, fear of losing control, and fear of dying.